 A dinner club of gourmets and cosmopolites.
 Six or seven dinners per season at different selected dining places.
 Membership open to all who have palates aesthetically sensitive to good food and drink, and who have imagination enough to cherish the gourmet tradition.

-A driving force of the group was J. George Frederick, an executive who ran a business statistics and research consultancy.
-His wife Christine is remembered for her work as a home economist and theorist of the consumer society.
-Representative dinners presented the cuisines of the East Shore, Maryland, Canton, China, and the classic Paris kitchen.
-The wines listed (in the menus appearing in the NYPL’s archive) were solely American*, even in the 1930’s, supposedly the dark age of American wine appreciation.
-Usually the producer was shown, Inglenook, Cresta Blanca, Beaulieu or another producer making a varietal or other wine felt worthy to serve to epicures.
-The menu which follows details a dinner given in January, 1939 to showcase New Orleans’ gastronomic heritage.
-Note the compact description of the meal’s object under the engaging term, “General Idea”:
+The driving force was J. George Frederick, an executive who ran a business statistics and research consultancy.
+His wife Christine assisted and is remembered for her work as a home economist and theorist of the consumer society.
+Representative dinners presented the cuisines of the East Shore, Maryland; Canton, China; the classic Paris kitchen; and New England.

 George: “You said it.
 Try this Renault American Champagne, it’s wonderful!”.

 Anthony: “Sure thing.
-I’ve just got to finish this amazing Laird apple brandy first.
+I’ve got to finish this amazing Laird apple brandy first.
 I thought only France made that”.

-Can you still get orange wine in Buras-Triumph, LA, as the orange cultivation area is now called?
+Can you still get orange wine in Buras-Triumph, LA as the orange cultivation area is now called?
 I don’t know, I’d imagine some families still make it for their own consumption.
-I wasn’t able to track down a commercial example.
+I wasn’t able to find a commercial example.
 Old manuals give recipes though for anyone interested.